Authors: Dr Julian Grace and Dr Sav Zwickl.

 Below are several resources available to help you find affirming mental health professionals, peer support and more information.

-A trans doctor.
+A trans male doctor.
 Credit: Wagner Okasaki via iStock.

 I’m feeling ready.
 What’s next?